abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter09.md

 distraction of the five hindrances, then the mind actually becomes very steady and strong.

 There is a strength there.
-The Buddha compares it to a mountain stream.
+The Buddha compares it to a mountain stream (A 5:51).
 If the stream comes down from the mountain and is then channeled off into different little canals and rivulets, the power of the stream is dissipated.
 It’s not able to wash anything away.
 That is compared to the energy and flow of the mind as it’s dissipated out into the five hindrances.
 When it goes off into these different hindrances, the strength of that current or stream is just not so strong.
 Of course, the opposite is true.
 When a stream comes down and is not dissipated, it has tremendous power and can be used for something beneficial.

 At Abhayagiri, we’re trying to set up a micro-hydro system.
 If the stream goes off in all sorts of different directions, all you get is a